 Based on research, autoimmune disorders are likely a combination of issues.
 Infections, nutrient deficiencies, poor gut health, and toxin burden may all play parts in triggering autoimmune diseases.
 Let’s take a closer look at these possible triggers.

-Bacterial, parasitic, and viral infections are a primary reason for developing autoimmune conditions, including Hashimoto’s thyroiditis.
+Bacterial and parasitic infections are a primary reason for developing autoimmune conditions, including Hashimoto’s thyroiditis.
 Infectious pathogens are thought to play a significant role in autoimmune diseases.
 Specific pathogens can worsen autoimmune diseases as well.
 (9)

 In particular, the parasitical infection Blastocystis hominis and bacterial infection H. pylori have both been linked to Hashimoto’s disease.
 (10, 11)

-Along with this, viral infections are often cited as a major factor in autoimmune thyroid diseases.
-Research has found a link between Esptein-Barr virus and thyroid disease.
-Other viruses or their components that have been found in the thyroid gland include enterovirus, herpes, HTLV-1, mumps virus, parvovirus, retroviruses, and rubella.
-Studies have yet to conclusively determine whether viral infection is responsible for thyroiditis.
+Along with this, infections are often cited as a major factor in autoimmune thyroid diseases.
+Research has found a link between Epstein-Barr (EBV) and thyroid disease.
+Other pathogens or their components have been found in the thyroid gland, including herpes, HTLV-1, mumps, and rubella.
+Studies have yet to conclusively determine whether a pathogenic infection is responsible for thyroiditis.
 (12, 13, 14, 15)

 A healthy and nutrient-dense diet is essential for optimal thyroid function.
 Nutritional deficiencies that may be behind thyroid issues include: (16, 17)